-Pediatrician suspected in 'racially motivated' attack on Southern University student-athlete arrested
+Southern University says alleged student-athlete attack was 'racially motivated,' police say otherwise

 Dr. Shane McKinney, 54, was arrested Wednesday for simple battery assault

-Police in Louisiana arrested a local children’s doctor after he allegedly assaulted a Southern University student-athlete in what school officials said was a “racially motivated” attack.
+Police in Louisiana arrested a local pediatrician after he allegedly assaulted a Southern University student-athlete in what school officials said was a “racially motivated” attack.

 Dr. Shane McKinney, 54, was arrested Wednesday for simple battery assault after police say he punched the victim in the chest and “verbally assaulted” her near the LSU Lakes at around 6:55 p.m. the previous day, Baton Rouge PD said in a press release.